fialovy/reddit_terminal_joke/README.md

 purposes here.

 Next, add a **reddit_credentials.py** file in your reddit_terminal_joke repo.
-Obviously, it should be `.gitignore`d.
+Obviously, it should be `.gitignore`d - or, better yet, use environment variables or something and don't even risk it.
 I recommend following the formatting examples in [praw.ini](https://praw.readthedocs.io/en/stable/getting_started/configuration/prawini.html#using-interpolation)'s documentation for constructing the user agent string:

 ```